accuknox/help/docs/faqs/troubleshooting-and-faqs.md

 **16. What is the difference between Post-attack mitigation and in-line mitigation and which is better?**

 Post-exploit Mitigation works by killing the suspicious process in response to an alert indicating malicious intent.
-Attacker will be allowed to execute its binary.
-Attacker could possibly disable the security controls, access logs, etc to circumvent the attack detection.
+In this case attacker will be allowed to is able to execute its binary and could possibly disable the security controls, access logs, etc to circumvent the attack detection.
 By the time the malicious process is killed, it might have already deleted, encrypted, or transmitted the sensitive contents.

 ![](/faqs/images/post-attack-mitigation.png)

 Inline Mitigation on the other hand prevents the malicious attack at the time of happening itself.
 It doesn’t allow the attack to happen by protecting the environment with security policy or firewall.
 AccuKnox’s open source tool KubeArmor provides Inline Mitigation.
 KubeArmor uses inline mitigation to reduce the attack surface of pod/container/VM.
 KubeArmor leverages best of breed Linux Security Modules (LSMs) such as AppArmor, BPF-LSM, and SELinux (only for host protection) for inline mitigation

 **17.What role does AccuKnox Agents play in runtime-security?**